ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 Where proj is the kind of project to initialize.
 Here we want to generate an entire project, so we use `proj`. `hello` is the name of the project and `my_project/` is the path where the project will be generated.

-`dune init proj` does not generate a `dune-project` you, so you need to go in the generated project and create one:
+`dune init proj` does not generate a `dune-project` for you, so you need to go in the generated project and create one:

 ```
 echo "(lang dune 2.0)" > dune-project